Phil Brown (skier)

 Philip Brown (born September 11, 1991) is a Canadian World Cup alpine ski racer specializing in slalom.
 Born and raised in Toronto, Ontario, he represented Canada at two Winter Olympics and three World Championships.
-Phil turned "pro" and joined the dual format World Pro Ski Tour in 2018, winning the tour overall title in 2019.
+Phil joined the dual format World Pro Ski Tour in 2018, winning the tour overall title in 2019.
 For the 2019/20 season Phil is currently racing full time on the World Pro Ski Tour sponsored by Surefoot.